Corporate Governance

 Application

-The Board members have a collective responsibility and legal obligation to promote the interests of the company, and are collectively responsible for defining corporate governance arrangements.
-Ultimate responsibility for the quality of, and approach to, corporate governance lies with the chair of the Board.
+The Board members have a collective responsibility and legal obligation to promote the interests of the company and are collectively responsible for defining corporate governance arrangements.
+The Board should not be dominated by one person or a group of people, and each director must be able to commit the time necessary to fulfil their role.
+Ultimate responsibility for the quality and effectiveness of the Board lies with the chair.

 Compliance

-A description of the roles of the Directors and their time commitments is included in the Company’s Annual Report – Board of Directors section and Corporate Governance section.
+A description of the roles of the Directors and their time commitments is included in the Board of Directors and Management section and Corporate Governance Report.
+Details of the number of Board and committee meetings held during the year, and individual director attendance, are set out in the Corporate Governance section.

 Application